 “’Yung hindi ko makakalimutang Valentine’s day story ay noong may nag-surprise sakin ng Champorado.
 Yun daw yung gift niya sakin kasi chocolate din naman daw yun bonus na daw ‘yung kanin.”

 Photo credits to Filweb Asia Inc.

-Did their stories make you swim the sea of emotions?
+Did their stories make you swim the sea of emotions or in bitter remarks?
 If you have your own memorable Valentine’s Day story, don’t think twice to share it on the comment section.
 We all want to hear it.
 Share this article to spread love vibes this month of hearts!